Jacksonville, Florida: 2010 and 2020 census

+2000 census

-As of 2000, speakers of English as a first language accounted for 90.60% of all residents, while those who spoke Spanish made up 4.13%, Tagalog 1.00%, French 0.47%, Arabic 0.44%, German 0.43%, Vietnamese at 0.31%, Russian was 0.21% and Italian made up 0.17% of the population.
+In 2000, speakers of English as a first language accounted for 90.60% of all residents.
+Those who spoke Spanish made up 4.13%, Tagalog 1.00%, French 0.47%, Arabic 0.44%, German 0.43%, Vietnamese 0.31%, Russian 0.21% and Italian 0.17% of the population.

+Ethnicities

+Jacksonville has the largest Albanian American community in Florida, with 3,812 Albanians who lived within it, or 24.93% of all Albanian Americans in Florida.
+Nationally the city has the 3rd most Albanian Americans, behind Philadelphia and New York City.

+As of 2010, Jacksonville had Florida's largest Filipino American community, with 25,033 in the metropolitan area in the 2010 Census.
+Much of Jacksonville's Filipino community served in or has ties to the United States Navy.

+In 2000, Jacksonville had the country's tenth-largest Arab American population, with a population of 5,751 in the 2000 United States Census.

 Religion

 Jacksonville has a diverse religious population.
 The largest religious group is Protestant.
 According to the Association of Religion Data Archives (ARDA), in 2010 the Jacksonville metropolitan area had an estimated 365,267 Evangelical Protestants, 76,100 Mainline Protestants, and 56,769 Black Protestants, though figures for the latter were incomplete.
-There were around 1200 Protestant congregations in various denominations.
+There were around 1,200 Protestant congregations in various denominations.
 Notable Protestant churches include Bethel Baptist Institutional Church and First Baptist Church, whose congregations separated after the Civil War and which are the city's oldest Baptist churches.
 Each has become very large.
 The Episcopal Diocese of Florida has its see at St. John's Cathedral; the current building was completed in 1906.

 Jacksonville is part of the Roman Catholic Diocese of St. Augustine, which covers seventeen counties in North Florida.
 ARDA estimated 133,155 Catholics attending 25 parishes in the Jacksonville metropolitan area in 2010.
 The Basilica of the Immaculate Conception in Jacksonville, defined as a minor basilica in 2013, was added to the National Register of Historic Places in 1992.

 There are also two Eastern Catholic parishes, one of the Syriac Catholic Church and one of the Maronite Church.
-In 2010 there were 2520 Eastern Orthodox Christians, representing four churches in the Eastern Orthodox communion, as well as congregations of Syriac Orthodox, Armenian Apostolic, Ethiopian Orthodox, and Coptic Orthodox Christians.
+In 2010 there were 2,520 Eastern Orthodox Christians, representing four churches in the Eastern Orthodox communion, as well as congregations of Syriac Orthodox, Armenian Apostolic, Ethiopian Orthodox, and Coptic Orthodox Christians.

 ARDA estimated 14,886 members of the Church of Jesus Christ of Latter-day Saints (LDS Church) and 511 Unitarian Universalists in 2010.
 There were an estimated 8,581 Muslims attending seven mosques, the largest being the Islamic Center of Northeast Florida.
 The Jewish community, which numbered 6,028 in 2010, is largely centered in the neighborhood of Mandarin.
 There are five Orthodox, two Reform, two Conservative, and one Reconstructionist synagogues.
 The Rohr Jewish Learning Institute teaches courses for the community.

-ARDA also estimated 4,595 Hindus, 3,530 Buddhists and 650 Baháʼís in the Jacksonville area in 2010.
+ARDA estimated 4,595 Hindus, 3,530 Buddhists and 650 Baháʼís in the Jacksonville area in 2010.